AdobeDocs/app-builder/src/pages/overview/getting_access.md

 **Purchase a license**

-App Builder is included with the purchase of Adobe Experience Manager Sites Cloud Service and Adobe Commerce on cloud.
-Customers can also purchase a license for use with any Adobe Experience Cloud product or add extra units to add capacity.
+YOu may be entitled to App Builder as part of a product you previously purchased App Builder is included with the purchase of Adobe Experience Manager Sites Cloud Service and Adobe Commerce on cloud.
+If you have Adobe Experience Manager Sites Cloud Service but do not have access to App Builder, please contact your sales team to request 1 pack of App Builder to be added.

+In addition, customers can purchase a license for use with any Adobe Experience Cloud product or add extra packs to add capacity.
+Please contact your sales team for details.

 **Partner Access**